Recognizing the Symptoms of Bacterial Vaginosis

 Culture Test

-In some cases, your healthcare provider may order a culture test to identify the specific bacteria causing the infection.
+Sometimes, your healthcare provider may order a culture test to identify the specific bacteria causing the infection.
 A swab sample is taken from the vaginal area and sent to a laboratory for analysis.
 This test helps determine the type of bacteria present and their susceptibility to certain antibiotics, which can guide the appropriate treatment.

 Other Diagnostic Methods